Tourists To Pay With Fingerprint At Japan Olympics

 In the lead up to the 2020 Olympics, Japan is implementing a fingerprint registration, identification and payment system for visitors

-At large scale events with thousands of attendees, the speed with which venues process simple actions like identification or payment can make or break a visitor’s experience.
-Japan is working to ensure attendees at the upcoming 2020 Tokyo Olympic and Paralympic Games have a smooth visit, by introducing a fingerprint registration, identification and payment system.
+At large scale events with thousands of attendees, the speed with which venues process identification checks and payments can make or break a visitor’s experience.
+Japan is working to ensure attendees at the upcoming 2020 Tokyo Olympic and Paralympic Games have a smooth visit with its fingerprint registration, identification and payment system.

-The data will be made anonymous and used by the Japanese government to analyze visitor behavior, as part of a plan to increase tourism.
+Visitor data will be made anonymous and later used by the Japanese government to analyze attendees travel and purchase preferences, as part of a plan to increase tourism.
 However, there are concerns that tourists may feel uneasy about handing over their personal information, so the Japanese government will begin system trials this summer.

 Source | http://www.springwise.com/